No Win No Fee Dental Negligence Claims Solicitors

 It doesn’t matter if you see a dentist as a private or an NHS patient, you are entitled to receive a high standard of treatment and care.
 You should certainly not expect dental negligence to create a problem or make the condition of your teeth worse.
-Dental negligence claims are becoming an increasingly popular area for us with us settling many dental negligence cases and delivering credible compensation for dental negligence in the UK.
+Dental negligence claims are becoming an increasingly popular area for us with us settling many dental negligence cases and delivering credible compensation.

 Dental negligence causes avoidable pain and suffering.
 While many patients can have corrective treatment that leaves them with little to no side effects, others suffer injuries which cast a shadow over the way they feel about themselves.

 The Medical Negligence Experts work with leading no win no fee dental negligence solicitors around the UK and can introduce you to one with experience of successfully claiming compensation for your type of injury.
 Our business is built on knowing the importance of not only having relevant skill and expertise but of understanding that a case is, at its heart, about a person whose life has been damaged through no fault of their own.
 Our goals are not only to obtain maximum compensation for you but to uphold high standards of customer care and ensure you feel supported by your solicitor.

 What is Dental Negligence?

 These examples of dental negligence cases uk only cover the most common reasons clients ask The Medical Negligence Experts for help, but a dental practitioner may be guilty of being negligent if any treatment they provide causes avoidable pain or injury even if the reason is not listed here.

 - Extracting the wrong tooth

 - Poor quality products and incorrect techniques used in a tooth whitening process

 - Not extracting a decayed tooth which leads to further decay

 - Incorrectly administering anaesthesia